BotScutters/NLPurveyor-of-Cocktails/reports/SpeakEasy Proposal.md

 * An engine for tokenizing plain-text descriptions of cocktails into a machine interpretable design matrix
 * A separate system for parsing cocktail recipes into a desciptive design matrix.
-* A model, likely a neural net, trained to transform a description-space input to an ingredient space output
+* A model trained to transform a description-space input to an ingredient space output

 ## Data Sources